 Here are some reasons why you should migrate to a headless CMS:

-You have the full power of the REST API at your disposal.
+You have full power over the REST API.

 WordPress is an open-source system.
 Therefore, it offers amazing flexibility to developers.
-It allows them to create content and websites of every kind according to their needs.
+It allows them to create content and websites according to their needs.

 You can log in anytime to manage your content according to your desire.
 It is very easy to handle and user-friendly.
 An innovative and intuitive user interface (UI) design makes it easier for users to operate according to their needs and regulate or manage the content seamlessly.

 Along with new trends, new devices surface, too.
-These devices can connect to the internet and display multimedia content in very different ways.
+These devices can connect to the internet and display multimedia content differently.
 Moreover, it can easily adapt your REST API architecture.
-A headless CMS gives you the ability to adapt your multimedia content to suit new devices.
+A headless CMS allows you to adjust multimedia content to suit new devices.

-By using WordPress as a headless CMS, you still have the option to use some plugins that are freely available.
-Such as the “Activity Log” of users to track the updates made by content creators or editors.
+By using WordPress as a headless CMS, you still have the option to use some plugins that are freely available, such as the “Activity Log,” which allows users to track updates made by content creators or editors.

 A CMS such as WordPress comes with a wide range of features to manage content, user roles, and a lot of other features that can save us money and resources.